CHAPTER 2 The Matriarchale Cultures of the Ancient World

 »The generative basis of any civilization is its degree of artistic creation,

 aesthetic achievements, intangible values and freedom that make life meaningful

 and livable, as well as a balanced relationship between the sexes. «

-The British Social Anthropologist Robert Briffault (1876–1948, best known for his book ›The Mothers.
-A study of the origins of sentiments and institutions‹, 1927) demonstrated the high probability, that prehistoric society, was probably strictly matriarchal. »It is hard to escape the cogency of his arguments, for they are based upon an almost overwhelming accumulation of facts.
+British social anthropologist Robert Briffault (1876–1948), best known for his book ›The Mothers.
+A study of the origins of sentiments and institutions‹ (1927), demonstrated the high probability, that prehistoric society, was most likely strictly matriarchal. »It is hard to escape the cogency of his arguments, for they are based upon an almost overwhelming accumulation of facts.
 They show that those primeval concepts still condition our own ways of thinking and doing things, so that ›the societal characters of the human mind‹ all seem to go back ›to the functions of the female and not to those of the male.
-Thus it appears that man [males], in his remote infancy, was by no means the lord of creation that he has since become. « (H. L. Mencken in his ›Treatise on the Gods‹ Wikipedia) Then. the succession was matrilineal.
+Thus, it appears that man [males], in his remote infancy, was by no means the lord of creation that he has since become. « (H. L. Mencken ›Treatise on the Gods‹ Wikipedia) Back then, the succession was matrilineal.
+Egyptologist J.H.
 Breasted reports: »As with many other peoples, the natural succession went through the eldest daughter, although this could occasionally be changed by a special will.
 The closest blood ties existed with the mother’s family, and the natural protector of a boy – even in front of his own father – was his mother’s brother. « (1954, p.
 69)

 »Matriarchy is the foundation of the principle of universal freedom and equality,